McTavishLab/physcraper/docs/mds/contributing.md

 official Physcraper docs, in docstrings, or even on the web in blog posts, articles, and such.

+To edit the readthedocs documentation, modify the files in the `docs/md` folder.
+You can check the documentation build locally.
+To do so, make sure that you are in a `Physcraper` virtual environment and change directories to the `docs` folder with:

+  cd docs

+Then build the html files with:

+  make html

+Now you can open the html version of your documentation:

+  open build/html/index.html

 ### Submit Feedback

 The best way to send feedback is to file an issue at https://github.com/McTavishLab/physcraper/issues.